AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 {{<image src="/images/cardsOfTheBog.gif">}}
 {{<imageDescription text="\"Cards of the Bog\" took only 36 hours to make">}}

-To be honest, these games probably had the best "fulfillment-to-effort" ratio.
+These games probably had the best "fulfillment-to-effort" ratio.
 I'd spend between 1-3 weeks on a simple idea, expand on it as much as I could in that time, and then ship a game.
 Each of these games got thousands of plays on itch.io, despite only taking a few weeks to make.
 I rarely got sick of working on these games due to their short development cycle.

 And if I ever got sick of one of these games, I felt comfortable shelving the project indefinitely due to the lack of a sunk cost.

-The only problem with this category of games is that their "effort-to-content" ratio is lower than other categories.
+The only problem with this category of games is that their "content-to-effort" ratio is lower than other categories.
 This is because it often takes me at least 5-10 hours to set up the core systems of a game.

 Given that this initial startup cost gets paid no matter the length of game I'm working on, spending only an additional 10-20 hours actually creating content can feel a little wasteful.